Image of two doctors reviewing a patient chart.

 The Fiscal Reality: Prevention vs. Crisis

-• Early Intervention: By identifying issues during a routine check, we can adjust treatment plans before a 911 call is necessary.
+• Early Intervention: This model allows healthcare professionals to identify and address issues during routine checks, adjusting treatment plans long before a 911 call becomes necessary.

-• Supporting Families: This network provides a lifeline for families in District 58 who are currently struggling to manage a loved one's care without professional help.
+• Supporting Families: This network provides a critical lifeline for families in District 58 who are currently struggling to manage a loved one’s care without professional, at-home support.

 Pillar 2: Intermediary Care Centers (Jail Diversion)